iocchi/MLexercises/README.md

 This repository contains scripts to setup an environment for exercises of Machine Learning course held by Prof. Iocchi.

-The repo has been developed with the contributions of ML tutors: Ermanno Bertoli and Francesco Frattolillo.
+The repo has been developed with the contributions of ML tutors: Ermanno Bartoli and Francesco Frattolillo.

 ## Install Docker